 —The ID field of the WUR Wake-up frame contains a WUR ID that identifies the WUR non-AP STA.

-—The ID field of the WUR Wake-up frame contains a WUR group ID that identifies a group of WUR non-AP STAs that include the WUR non-AP STA. —The WUR Wake-up frame has a list of identifiers in the Frame Body field where one of the identifiers identifies the WUR non-AP STA (see 9.10.3.2 (WUR Wake-up frame format)).
+— (#2685)If the WUR Wake-up frame is of fixed length, the ID field of the WUR Wake-up frame contains a WUR group ID that identifies a group of WUR non-AP STAs that include the WUR non-AP STA. —(#2685)If the WUR Wake-up frame is of variable length, the ID field of the WUR Wake-up frame contains a WUR group ID that identifies a group of WUR non-AP STAs that include the WUR non-AP STA, and one of the identifiers in the Frame Body field identifies the WUR non-AP STA (see 9.10.3.2 (WUR Wake-up frame format)).